harrypmdev/forest-exploration/README.md

 **Take Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'take' command to pick up items from the ground.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- This allows items to be generated on the ground around the map, allowing players a chance to find items before fighting any enemies.

 <details>
 <summary> Take Command Screenshot </summary>